 The British sugar colonies provided novelists with a convenient source of windfall inheritances.
 You could acquire a large fortune without having estates in the UK or a noble family tree.
 Being a West Indian planter still placed you higher on the social scale than if you made your money in trade, although 18th century novels often portrayed West Indians as vulgar upstarts with crude manners.
 As well, very often authors packed their characters off to the East or West Indies to get them out of England for plot purposes, as in the case of Motherless Mary and many other stories.

 While the Bertrams of Mansfield Park have income from the West Indies and Mrs. Norris makes references to difficulties with the "Antigua estate," Austen does not use the Bertram's income from the West Indies as a plot solution.
-There is no West Indian fortune showered on Fanny and in fact, we never learn if Sir Thomas sorted out his business issues there, whatever they were.
+There is no West Indian fortune showered on Fanny and in fact, we are given very little information about Sir Thomas's "estate" in Antigua.
 But sending people to a distant part of the globe was a very common plot device in 18th century novels and in Mansfield Park, Sir Thomas's absence is essential to the plot.